MichaelCurrin/hugo-netlify-sample/README.md

 ## Local development

+Follow this section to install and run this Hugo CMS template site.
+For further tips, see the _Hugo_ section this [static site resources](https://github.com/MichaelCurrin/static-sites-generator-resources) repo.

 This project uses a configured `package.json` to run Hugo.
 You can install and run the Hugo server with either `npm` or `yarn`, as covered below. `yarn` is not as widely used but arguably a better option and so is preferred for this project.
 To avoid conflicts and a warning message, a `yarn.lock` file is versioned but not `packackage-lock.json`.

 ### Installation